-In any case, the proposals for appointment and reappointment of Board Directors must be accompanied by an explanatory report from the Board which assesses
+In any case, the proposals for appointment and reappointment of Board Directors must be accompanied by an explanatory report from the Board which assesses the responsibility, experience and merits of the candidate.

 The Board of Directors shall not propose to the Annual General Meeting that any independent board director be removed from office before the end of the term for which the board director has been elected unless the Board of Directors considers, based on a report from the Appointments and Remuneration Committee, that there are grounds for doing so.
 In particular, the removal proposal shall be deemed justified when the Board Director has failed to comply with the duties inherent to the position, has not complied with any requirement set forth for Independent Board Directors, or has incurred in an insuperable conflict of interest according to the provisions of current legislation.